 Now let me say it is your RV and you can do whatever you want.
 My take on it switch it OFF!, Why?

 While there is obviously a slew of safety features for your propane gas tanks and gas lines as stated in this article from trailer-life, these safety measures are only about your propane and not about your fridge!
 And guess what?
 The fridge is the problem, not the propane!

-Make sure that the vehicle is level before you operate the refrigerator*.
+Make sure that the vehicle is level before you switch on the refrigerator*.
 While driving down the road that level might be compromised fairly quickly.